 The course provides a basis for developing essential professional skills needed to practice as an Occupational Therapy Assistant in a variety of service delivery systems.
 Emphasis will be placed on ethics, practice standards, and related legislation.
 Healthcare reimbursement systems, quality improvement, and it's impact on Occupational Therapy services delivery will be studied.
 Regulatory board requirements for certification, licensure, and on-going professional development are addressed.
 Students will understand the importance of promotion of health literacy and occupational therapy services for all populations.

-Prerequisite: OTA200 and occupation, applying it directly to the older adult.
-Students will learn how to interpret the plan of care from an occupational therapist and apply it by devising appropriate treatment interventions for this population.
-Students will utilize the Occupational Therapy Practice Framework: Domain and Process to guide evaluation, intervention and outcomes assessment with emphasis being placed on the rehabilitation/habilitation of the older adult using evidence-based practice.
-Health literacy and advocacy within the geriatric population will be examined and students will apply ethical decision making in all professional interactions.
-Prerequisite: OTA205
+Prerequisite: OTA200 Terms Offered: WI, SU